 How functional tests are generated, verified, and reported

-The Knowledge Hub is the central repository of structured context that Morph agents read from and write to.
-It contains all wikis, rules, milestones, and the Project Spec in one place.
-The Knowledge Hub serves two purposes:- Agent-to-agent knowledge transfer — When one agent discovers a pattern or makes an architectural decision, it writes that knowledge back to the hub.
+Project Knowledge is the in-app drawer on the Roadmap where structured context lives together: Project Spec, milestones, wikis, and rules, plus Knowledge chat.
+Agents read this context during work and write updates back (often as new or revised wiki pages).
+Approving the Project Spec is one important use of this drawer; everything else you can do there — imports, rules, diffs, milestone text — is covered in Project Knowledge.
+Project Knowledge serves two purposes:- Agent-to-agent knowledge transfer — When one agent discovers a pattern or makes an architectural decision, it writes that knowledge back.
 Later agents read it and stay consistent.

 - User-to-agent guidance — You can add documentation, coding standards, or design decisions at any time.
 The content you provide is broken down into structured wiki pages and rules that agents can consume efficiently.